drbean/curriculum/pages/homepage/markdown/SlowFeedCards.md

 shaky grasp of any of the
 prompt-response relationships involved,
 to dump these 2n cards in their lap is the quickest way to lose them.

+Better in this case is to give out only some of the 2n cards, and then exchange cards which match for more.
+If you do this, you want to ensure there is a match in all the hands the players receive to avoid frustrating them.

+The way which requires least thinking by you to do this is to start with n+1 cards.
+In any such set, there will be at least 2 cards which match.
+Otherwise, finding the the cards which match with these n+1 cards would require another n+1 cards, but you only have another n-1 cards.
+QED

+Then, when players successfully match 2 of the n+1 cards, exchange them with any
+2 of the remaining cards, giving them another hand of n+1 cards in which there is again at least one successful match, for the same reasons.

-An alternative is to feed them a starter set, eg 2 prompt cards and 2 response cards in which there is only 1 correct pairing, which they have to pick from 4 possible prompt-response pairings, or 6
+But we can do better than this.
+It is possible to feed players a starter set of 2 prompt cards and 2 response cards in which there is only 1 correct pairing, which they have to pick from 4 possible prompt-response pairings, or 6